jmescalante2/robot-simulator/README.md

 1. Utilize containers to enhance the script's isolation, portability, and replicability.
 2. Develop a graphical user interface (GUI) for the project, making it more accessible and user-friendly for individuals without a technical background.
 3. Allow users to specify the length and width of the table and expand the dimensions to 3D.
-5. Use the built-in logging module instead of print statements.
+4. Use the built-in logging module instead of print statements.
 Additionally, include more detailed messages for failures to assist developers in troubleshooting.
-6. Introduce Undo/Redo functionality, providing users with the ability to revert and reapply actions.
+5. Introduce Undo/Redo functionality, providing users with the ability to revert and reapply actions.
-7. Establish a CI/CD pipeline, particularly as the project scales, to streamline development processes, automate testing, and ensure reliable deployments.
+6. Establish a CI/CD pipeline, particularly as the project scales, to streamline development processes, automate testing, and ensure reliable deployments.
-8. Parameterize the script using argparse or a more advanced tool such as Pydantic for handling multiple configuration sources, enhancing usability and configurability.
+7. Parameterize the script using argparse or a more advanced tool such as Pydantic for handling multiple configuration sources, enhancing usability and configurability.
-9. Integrate Git hooks for an automated code formatter that adheres to PEP standards, ensuring consistent coding style across the project.
+8. Integrate Git hooks for an automated code formatter that adheres to PEP standards, ensuring consistent coding style across the project.
 This can be accomplished by using a tool like pre-commit coupled with formatters like black or autopep8.
 Here's a step-by-step guide.
-10. Allow multiple robots to be deployed
+9. Allow multiple robots to be deployed.
+10. Add obstructions on the table.